Skip to main content

 Required Permissions

-Prowler requires read-only access to your Cloudflare zones and their settings.
-The following permissions are needed:
+Prowler requires read-only access to Cloudflare zones and their settings.
+The following permissions must be configured when creating the API Token:

-DNS:ReadRead access to DNS records (for DNSSEC checks)
+ZoneDNSReadRequired to read DNS records and DNSSEC status

-Ensure your API Token or API Key has access to all zones you want to scan.
-If permissions are missing, some checks may fail or return incomplete results.
+Ensure the API Token has access to all zones targeted for scanning.
+Missing permissions may cause some checks to fail or return incomplete results.

 • Can be scoped to specific permissions and zones